-Consequently, they want a franchisee who is loyal, dedicated, and easy to work with.
+Consequently, they want a franchisee who is loyal, dedicated and easy to work with.
 While they can teach you business fundamentals and marketing tactics, they can’t teach you determination and drive.
-They want to invest in an individual who is going to stay with them for the long term, enjoy the role, and who will take hold of the franchise business opportunity and not let go until itís an unqualified success.
-While previous experience of an industry may give you a head-start over the competition, it won’t give you the drive and motivation to take it to the very end.
+They want to invest in an individual who is going to stay with them for the long term, enjoy the role, and who will take hold of the franchise business opportunity and not let go until it’s a success.
+While previous experience of an industry may give you a head start over the competition, it won’t give you the drive and motivation to take it to the very end.

 Look for franchises with learning opportunities

 Finally, if you're concerned about your relative lack of experience and want to develop your skills, look for franchises with lots of learning opportunities.
 A large number of franchises now hold annual conferences, workshops and seminars, while also attending expos and franchise fairs across the country.
 These networking and educational events are a fantastic opportunity to learn a little and enhance your abilities.